littleecooper/eleanor-blog/src/blog.md

 7. The modified file(s) will then turn green instead of red
 8. Then type `git push` and this "push" your changes to your remote GitHub repository.

+Or I can use the vscode git UI.

 ## 5th June 2024

 I had started off the day with completing another section of Mimo where it was testing all my current knowledge around the basics of HTML.
 I was tested on how to write a heading, create a paragraph, write a link and place images on the screen.
 I was so happy when I had answered all these questions correctly, I did have to think a lot about adding a link as I was unsure if I had spelt the 'href' correctly as I was aware of me keep spelling it as 'herf.
 I am so pleased I have now drummed this spelling into my head.